grislyeye/three-meet/pages/equipment/retainers.md

 <header>

-## Windel
+## Windel of Durel

 <p class="subheading">Athletic Retainer Ud8 (+3/+1)</p>

 </header>

 This fair youth stands tall and broad.
 Given to slouching.
 He has a notable crown of red hair.
 He is the son of an executioner.
+Seconded from Durel, from the Caecum country estate.
 And he has a fascination with dead things.

 **Defence** 15 • **Stamina** 22